Chrissy Teigen apologizes to Courtney Stodden for harassment

 “All of me wants to believe this is a sincere apology, but it feels like a public attempt to save her partnerships with Target and other brands who are realizing her `wokeness’ is a broken record,” Stodden said.

 Teigen’s Cravings cookware is sold at Target.

-Stodden’s marriage to Hutchison led to international fame for the young model and singer-songwriter from Washington state, including appearances on several reality TV shows, including last year’s “Courtney” on the FNL Network.
+She’s a model and cookbook author who’s married to R&B crooner John Legend.